sivakusayan/blog/src/posts/2025/8/math-struct-packing.md

 in \\(S\\).
 Since we know that each \\(a_i=2^{k_i} \leq 2^{k_{\text{max}}}\\), that means that \\(M\\) is divisible by any \\({a_i}\\), and so \\(M \equiv 0 \pmod{a_i}\\) for all \\(i\\).

-So we can instead write:
+So we can instead transform equation (2) into:

 $$
 \begin{align*}